line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/paths.md

 # Paths

 Path represents an path expression in JPQL.
-It can be represented by path or invoke function.&#x20;
+It can be represented by path or invoke function.

 ```kotlin
 // Book.isbn.value